MahmoodabadiHamid/PekautoTask/README.md

 Hamid Mahoodabadi
 Mahmoodabadihamid@gmail.com

-Introduction
+## Introduction

 The GNSS (Global Navigation Satellite System) module is a collection of functions designed to process and analyze raw GNSS data.
 It includes tasks such as parsing raw GNSS data, calculating the projection of GNSS points onto a moving plane, determining vehicle heading, and visualizing the GNSS data and its projection.

-Functions definition:
+## Functions definition:

-'raw_data_parser' Method
-'''
-@staticmethod
-def raw_data_parser(text_data):
-‘''

-This method is responsible for parsing raw GNSS data provided as text.
-The input is a string containing comma-separated values, with each line representing a data point.
-The method returns a list of lists, where each inner list contains the following information for a data point:

-1. 'time_s': Time in seconds.
-2. 'x_mm': X-coordinate in millimeters.
-3. 'y_mm': Y-coordinate in millimeters.
-4. 'roll_deg': Roll angle in degrees.
-5. 'pitch_deg': Pitch angle in degrees.

-'calculate_projection' Method

-'''
-@staticmethod
-def calculate_projection(gnss_data, altitude):
-'''
+1. **Raw Data Parsing**: The code includes a `raw_data_parser` method that parses raw GNSS data from a text format and converts it into a list of lists.
+Each sub-list contains `time_s`, `x_mm`, `y_mm`, `roll_deg`, and `pitch_deg` values.

-This method calculates the projection of GNSS points onto a moving plane.
-It takes in the parsed GNSS data as well as an altitude value.
-The altitude represents the height above the ground plane at which the projections are to be calculated.
+2. **Projection Calculation**: The `calculate_projection` method calculates the projection of GNSS data onto a 3D space.
+It takes the parsed GNSS data and an altitude value as input and returns a list of lists containing `time_s`, `x_proj_mm`, `y_proj_mm`, and `z_proj_mm`.

-For each data point in the GNSS data, the method performs the following calculations:

-1. Converts the roll and pitch angles from degrees to radians.
-2. Uses trigonometry to calculate the X and Y coordinates of the projection by taking into account the altitude, roll angle, and pitch angle.

-The method returns a list of tuples, where each tuple contains the following information for a

-data point:
-1. 'time_s': Time in seconds.
-2. 'projection_x': X-coordinate of the projection.
-3. 'projection_y': Y-coordinate of the projection.

-calculate_heading' Method
-'''
-@staticmethod
-def calculate_heading(gnss_data):
-'''

-This method calculates the heading of the vehicle based on the GNSS data.
-Heading represents the direction in which the vehicle is moving.
-It takes the parsed GNSS data as input.
+3. **Heading Calculation**: The `calculate_heading` method calculates vehicle headings based on GNSS data.
+It takes the parsed GNSS data and computes the headings in degrees.

-For each consecutive pair of data points in the GNSS data, the method calculates the heading using the 'atan2' function and converts it from radians to degrees.
-The heading is the angle between the X-axis and the direction in which the vehicle is moving.

-The method returns a list of tuples, where each tuple contains the following information for a

-data point:
-1. 'time_s': Time in seconds.
-2. 'heading_deg': Vehicle heading in degrees.

-'visualize_data' Method
-'''
-@staticmethod
-def visualize_data(gnss_data, projections):
-'''

-This method generates an animated visualization of the GNSS data and its projections using Plotly.
-It takes in the GNSS data and the calculated projections as input.

-The visualization includes the following components:
+4. **Visualization**:
+   - `visualize_projection`: Creates a 3D scatter plot of GNSS data projections.
-- A line plot of the GNSS data points (blue).
+   - `visualize_headings`: Creates a 2D scatter plot of GNSS data points with headings drawn as red lines and optionally adds projected points as a red line.
-- A line plot of the projection points (red).
-- Animation frames that show the movement of the points over time.

-The visualization is displayed in a web browser, and it allows you to play an animation of the vehicle's movement.

-Example Usage
+## Usage
-After defining the GNSS data in raw format and preprocessing it using the 'raw_data_parser' method, you can perform the following tasks:

-1. Calculate projections using 'calculate_projection'.
-2. Calculate vehicle headings using 'calculate_heading'.
-3. Visualize the GNSS data and projections using 'visualize_data'.

-Example Output
-The output of this code is an interactive animation that visually represents the movement of the vehicle based on GNSS data and its projections.

-Notes
-- The code includes error handling to handle exceptions that may occur during calculations.
-- Ensure that you have the required libraries ('numpy', 'plotly’) installed to run this code successfully.

-By using this GNSS module, you can efficiently process and visualize GNSS data for vehicle tracking and analysis.
+1. Define your raw GNSS data in the `raw_data` variable using the specified format.

+2. Initialize an instance of the `Gnss_module` class.

+3. Use the class methods to process and visualize your GNSS data as needed.
+The provided example code demonstrates how to parse the data, calculate projections, calculate headings, and visualize the results.